 With that said, are exceptions ever made?
 Reading social media, one might think they frequently are!
 That is not the case.
 There are a few exceptions made when it is the right thing to do and the reasons for the request are within the spirit of the rules.
-In 2021 an unusual number of exceptions were made - primarily to crew sizes and makeup - but that was largely to accommodate crews that had been turned away in 2018 (Ute Park Fire) and 2020 (COVID-19).
-For many of those crews, 2021 was their last opportunity to attend Philmont and Philmont made every reasonable effort to accommodate them.
-Beginning in 2022, these exceptions are no longer made!

-If you feel you have a justified request for an exception to the rules, please contact Philmont's Infirmary if the request is medically related or send an email to camping@philmontScoutRanch.org for all others.
+If you feel you have a justified request for an exception to the rules, please contact Philmont's Infirmary if the request is medically related or send an email to Philmont.Camping@Scouting.org for all others.
 No exceptions to Youth Protection Policies are entertained or granted.